Darcyddx/Active-Vision/Documentation/Reflection_and_improvement/sprint2.md

 ### Feedback from Sprint 1 Review

 No specific areas for improvement were highlighted by the tutor or stakeholders.
 This positive feedback reinforces the current approach, but we will continue to actively seek more specific, constructive input going forward.

+## Overall successes from Sprint 2

+- Successfully integrated OpenPose/MediaPipe for pose estimation within the Android app, following the successful completion of player detection in Sprint 1.
+- Completed classification of tennis postures into forehand and backhand, providing foundational structure for feedback features.
+- The app UI now overlays keypoints for detected poses, improving the visual feedback mechanism.
+- Real-time inference speed has been significantly improved through targeted model optimization and tuning, maintaining responsiveness during testing.

+### Challenges Faced during sprint 2

+- Adapting OpenPose output to mobile format required custom data formatting and additional pre/post-processing.
+- Initial inference times exceeded our real-time requirement, requiring iterative profiling and tuning.
+- Classification accuracy for postures was inconsistent during dynamic motion, indicating a need for temporal smoothing or sequential modeling.

 ### Actions Based on Feedback